 Attraction is often how new members are drawn to their first AA meeting.
 The eleventh tradition reads:

-Our public relations policy is based on attraction rather than promotion; we need always maintain personal anonymity at the level of press, radio, and films
+Our public relations policy is based on attraction rather than promotion; we need to always maintain personal anonymity at the level of press, radio, and films

 This tradition emphasizes that AA’s growth comes through attraction rather than promotion, and personal anonymity protects both individuals and the fellowship.